lucasdietrich/zephyr-caniot-controller/readme.md

 - Find a way to redirect stdout and stderr to a file or to logging system
   - Check `zephyr/lib/libc/newlib/libc-hooks.c`
 - `CONFIG_NEWLIB_LIBC_MIN_REQUIRED_HEAP_SIZE` seems to have no effect
+- Create a totally agnostic API for devices, allowing to add many kind of MAC addr abstraction layers.

 ## Troubleshooting
 - TODO